VishalRaut2106/toon/README.md

 TOON's sweet spot is **uniform arrays of objects** – multiple fields per row, same structure across items.
 It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.
 For deeply nested or non-uniform data, JSON may be more efficient.

-TOON achieves CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably
+TOON achieves CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably.

 > [!TIP]
 > Think of TOON as a translation layer: use JSON programmatically, convert to TOON for LLM input.